justinmklam/python-logger-demo/README.md

 # Python Logger Demo

-Simple logging example in Python with a custom module for common convenience operations.
+Simple custom logging module in Python for common convenience operations.

 ## Features

-+ Prints log messages to console and file
++ Prints timestamped messages to:
-+ Can specify the max size of each log, and how many logs to store
+  + Console (on stdout)
+  + A configurable rotating file handler
-+ Each log message shows the file/module and function it came from
++ Each message shows the file/module and function it came from
 + Logs unhandled exceptions

 ## Usage